ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

   * Operating System: Windows Server 2012 R2 Standard Edition (64-bit)
   * First Disk: 100 GB (SAN)
   * Uplink Port Speeds - 1 Gbps Public and Private Network Uplinks
 5. Click **Continue Your Order** and select the backend and fronted VLANs on the **Order Summary and Billing** screen. **Note:** The selection of VLANs is important so the utility can be placed in the correct pod within the data center.
-For the example environment, the backend VLAN is the management VLAN (1101) and the front end VLAN is the public VLAN (2101)
+For the example environment, the backend VLAN is the management VLAN (1101) and the front-end VLAN is the public VLAN (2101)
 6. Enter a host name and domain name for the server and click **Place Order**.

 ## Step 4 Ordering ESXi hosts and gateway / firewall